 Completing a construction project on time and in full compliance with the Seismic Safety Act, Life Safety Codes, Uniform Building Codes and the California Administrative Code can be a very challenging and frustrating process.
-We are experienced in all phases of construction law, can advise you on construction contracts and financing, on how to deal with contractors and sub-contractors when things start to go wrong, and can effectively represent your interests if litigation arises.
+For health care providers, the process can be particularly complex.
+We are experienced in all phases of construction law, and construction issues facing the healthcare industry.
+We also have experience with tax exempt bond financings for hospitals and other providers.